 Throughout the development of the plan, our community offered their thoughts and suggestions in multiple community forums.
 We believe this input allowed us to build the strongest plan possible and assure our community that the initiatives and actions will move us forward as an organization.
 To bring the plan to successful implementation will require commitment, collaboration, and perseverance from those who care about the young people of our community.

 On May 27, 2008, the Board of Education approved a Strategic Plan, which provided the basis for the current plan and efforts.
+In 2013, the Strategic Plan was renewed.
 Archival documents are provided below.

 2008 Strategic Plan | 2008 Strategic Plan Survey Summaries | 2008 Analysis of Comments | 2010 Strategic Plan Review Survey Summaries | 2010 Strategic Plan Review